roomsixhu/marksimple/README.md

 ## Support

-My class supports currently the follow syntax.
+My class supports currently the following syntax.
 But Pull Request are really welcome and the solution give you the possibility to add your own rule.

  * Headers, `h1` - `h6` - `#` to `######` before the string
  * Image, `![](path/to/image.png "Alt text")`